The kidneys are a pair of bean-shaped organs in the back of the body and they perform the following functions:

 Before your kidney transplant, you were restricted to certain types of foods and drinks because of your kidney disease.
 However, this changes after transplant.

-Before discharge, a dietitian will advise you of a nutritional plan.
+Before discharge, a dietitian will advise you of a post-transplant nutritional plan.
 This plan will be tailored to your eating habits, weight, laboratory tests, kidney function and medications.

 To promote healing after transplant surgery, you should eat adequate protein-rich foods such as lean meat, poultry, fish, eggs, milk, beans and legumes, and its products.
 You should also include a variety of grains, fruits and vegetables for adequate calories, vitamins and minerals.